 A member's right to inspect records is not open-ended.
-It is subject to certain statutory limitations that include a proper purpose and may include redaction of information and copy costs.
+It is subject to statutory limitations that include a proper purpose and may include redaction of information and copy costs.

 Current & Two Prior Years.
 Except for minutes which are permanently available, associations need only produce records for the current fiscal year and two previous fiscal years.
 (Civ.
 Code §5210(a).)
 Older records may be disposed of in accordance with a duly adopted records disposal policy.